For Organizations

 6. Cultural, Historical, and Gender Issues: Recognizing and addressing cultural and historical factors.

 A trauma-informed approach is essential for organizations aiming to support individuals who have experienced trauma.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) outlines ten key domains that provide a framework for embedding trauma-awareness and sensitivity within organizational practices.
+SAMHSA outlines ten key domains that provide a framework for embedding trauma-awareness and sensitivity within organizational practices.
 By focusing on these domains, organizations can create environments that promote healing and resilience, ensuring that trauma-informed care becomes a foundational aspect of their mission and operations.
 Below is the list of domains that guide the implementation of this approach.
 You can learn more about each domain by viewing the linked webinars.